How to Spend the Perfect 24 Hours in Orlando: Itinerary for First-Time Visitors

 Where to stay with 24 hours in Orlando

-As with any popular tourist destination, choosing where to stay in Orlando isn’t always simple.
-For this time-crunched travel plan, the best area to stay is in the city center.
+As with any popular tourist destination, we can’t say that choosing where to stay in Orlando is always simple.
+For this time-crunched travel plan, we think the most convenient area to stay is in the city center.
 It’ll allow you to stick close to all the action.
-If you’re more interested in the theme parks, consider staying outside of the city center.

 Aloft Orlando Downtown